September 18, 2016

 During preparation, the Ranger who took the initial report did more investigating and determined that the injury took place at Double Arch alcove in Taylor Creek and not at Kolob Arch.
 Double Arch alcove is a much shorter trail so a litter team was activated.
 During the teams response the subject was able to hike out under his own power and once at the trailhead, refused medical attention.

-Lessons learned for the group: Be a good reporting party.
+Lessons Learned: Be a good reporting party.
 Know where your injured party is and be able to direct rescuers there.
 Small differences in terminology or place names can mean drastic differences in the tactics needed for rescue.